EHMC 2026 Conference Programme

 Prof Ahmet Y. Yesildag, Karadeniz Technical University, Türkiye - Innovative procurement to implement value-based pathways for heart valve diseases through networked care (ID 146)

-Ms Emma Sinden, University College London, United Kingdom - Assessing evidence-based policy interventions in the living environment and their impact on health: a scoping review and reflection on practice (ID 328)
+Dr Alvaro Rodriguez, Hospital de la Santa Creu i Sant Pau, Spain - Assessing evidence-based policy interventions in the living environment and their impact on health: a scoping review and reflection on practice (ID 328)

-Mr Robert Otok, Association of Schools of Public Health in the European Region (ASPHER), Belgium - RADAR-PPI: identifying best practices on public procurement of innovation to tackle antimicrobial resistance within a One Health approach in the European Union (ID 410)
+Mr Jarib Keasberry, University Medical Center Groningen, the Netherlands - RADAR-PPI: identifying best practices on public procurement of innovation to tackle antimicrobial resistance within a One Health approach in the European Union (ID 410)

 Mr Luis Lucena Baeza, University of Limoges, France - Unlocking the potential of public procurement of innovation for resilient European healthcare systems (ID 460)